degatedev/protocols/packages/loopring_v3/DESIGN.md

 ## Exchange Creation

-Anyone can create a new exchange by calling `forgeExchange` on the ProtocolRegistry contract.
-A small amount of LRC may need to be burned to create a new exchange.
+In Degaet, we will only create one exchange instance.

 An Exchange has an owner.
-The owner is the only one who can submit blocks (more commonly called the operator in this role), but the owner call functions related to the more business side of things like registering tokens.
+The owner is the only one who can submit blocks (more commonly called the operator in this role).

 ## Exchange Staking